kyma-project/website/content/blog-posts/2022-05-05-release-notes-2.2/index.md

 ### Complete Istio metrics

 The Istio metrics setup now follows the approach recommended by Istio and provides all Istio metrics as aggregations over workload.
 Read [Observability Best Practicies](https://istio.io/latest/docs/ops/best-practices/observability/) for more information.

+### Minor upgrade of Fluent Bit

+The Fluent Bit log collector, included in the Kyma logging stack, has been updated to the 1.9 release series.
+It brings major improvements in stability and performance.

+### Minor upgrade of Kiali

+Kiali has been been upgraded to version 1.49, and is fully supporting Istio 1.13.

 ## Serverless